 Terror at Tanglebank Video

-Check out the video below for an idea of what to expect at Terror at Tanglebank.
-The video shows scenes of the experience from when we visited.
-The Halloween attraction features lots of actors, which is great.
+As you’ll see, the Halloween attraction features lots of actors, which is great.
 Interestingly, they didn’t make a lot of sounds, at least not the ones near the start when we went.
-It made it extra spooky, on the one hand, but also nice for people who are on the timid side and don’t like scary sounds.
+This made it somewhat extra spooky, on the one hand, but also nice for people who are on the timid side and don’t like scary sounds.
 Towards the end of the forested trail the characters started talking more, and grunting and screaming.
 We aren’t sure if that will always be the case, but it was when we went.

 Terror at Tanglebank is pretty good.
 It’s definitely a cool haunted forest experience, and fun for people who like scary things and those who don’t enjoy being too overly frightened.